calvincheewx/calvincheewx.github.io/index.md

 ## 1. Data collection from Kaggle website

 A domain of choice can be chosen on which analysis needs to be done.
 Areas could be sales, marketing, finance, retail, healthcare, or others.
+Data can be collected from various sources on the web such as google public datasets, Socrata open data, kaggle and others.

 <img src="images/Capstone_Project_2_data_collection.PNG"/>